CGCookie/retopoflow/docs/warnings.md

 Different versions of RetopoFlow are available on the [Blender Market](https://blendermarket.com/products/retopoflow) and on [GitHub](https://github.com/CGCookie/retopoflow).

+## Setup: Local View

+RetopoFlow is can work fine in Local View, but sometimes it can behave unexpectedly.
+If you notice unexpected behavior, try exiting Local View before starting RetopoFlow.

 ## Setup: Source / Target Meshes

 RetopoFlow requires at least source mesh to start.